Promote sustainable exports and phase out fossil transactions.

 - Climate adaptation: adapting to the effects of climate change.
 Climate adaptation refers to activities or technologies that address local climate vulnerability by strengthening resilience to climate change.

-- Activities that do not directly address climate change mitigation or adaptation, but have a positive impact on the environment and go beyond local legal requirements.
+Activities that do not directly address climate change mitigation or adaptation, but have a positive impact on the environment and go beyond local legal requirements.

 Download our exclusion list

-The Netherlands, together with like-minded countries, is committed internationally to aligning public export financing with climate goals and creating a level playing field.
+The Netherlands, together with like-minded countries, is committed to aligning public export financing with climate goals and creating a level playing field.

 Wondering how we can support your sustainable export transaction ?